What Does a Header Tank Actually Do?

 ---

-Air in the cooling system causes hot spots, cavitation, and unreliable temperature readings.
-That’s why a header tank is mounted at the highest point — so trapped air rises into it.
+Air in the cooling system causes hot spots, cavitation, and unstable temperature readings.
+A header tank is mounted at the highest point so that trapped air can migrate upward and collect there.

 Breather / Overflow Outlet (at the filler neck):